HexMerlin/Rpn42/README.md

 ﻿🚀 Rpn42: A RPN Calculator for mobile devices (Android, iOS) written in Unity and C#

-It is currently in development and not yet ready for public release.
+It is currently in development.
+No current plan for public release.

 🌟 Features